Helix SF: Rejection controversy and closing

-In the Fall, 2008 issue, Sanders announced "This will be the final issue of Helix."
+In response to the controversy, Sanders announced that the magazine's fall 2008 issue would be the last.
 Sanders stated that "Perhaps the biggest one is the ongoing failure to develop a broad support base.
 Not that we've ever hurt for money — we've always been able to pay the writers, if not pro rates, at least considerably better than the average free webzine - but as things have turned out, the support has come mainly from a small number of amazingly generous donors, rather than over a wide range of the readership."
 On January 1, 2009, the Helix archives were removed from the web and replaced with an explanation for the magazine's demise and links to several of the stories at other locations.
-Helix's entire domain is now unavailable as the domain registration was not renewed.
+Sanders then deleted the magazine's website.